MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/add-domain.md

 - MET150
 - MOE150
 ms.assetid: 6383f56d-3d09-4dcb-9b41-b5f5a5efd611
-description: "Add your domain to Office 365 in the admin center by adding a DNS record at your DNS host.
+description: "Add your domain to Office 365 in the Microsoft 365 admin center by adding a DNS record at your DNS host.
 The setup wizard walks you through the process."
 ---

 # Add a domain to Office 365